xinyuezhang93/seainfo6150-final-project-team-4/README.md

 If a user chooses to add a hood ornament, they then need to choose which one.

-A user much select one of the following types: battleship, boot, cannon, horse, iron, racecar, dog, thimble, top hat, wheelbarrow
+A user much select one of the following types: battleship, boot, cannon, horse, iron, racecar, dog, thimble, hat, wheelbarrow

 **These hood ornaments can be found in `values` under `hoodOrnament` in `src/data/options.json`.
 Each has a corresponding image that must be displayed along with the option.**